SAP-archive/InfraBox-examples/secrets/README.md

     }]
 ```

-You may use secrets as:
+You may use secrets in:

 - [Environment variables](/environment_variables)
 - [Deployments](/deployments)